wang-xinyu/tensorrtx/tutorials/faq.md

 `NvInfer.h` is one of the headers of TensorRT.
 If you install the tensorrt DEB package, the headers should in `/usr/include/x86_64-linux-gnu/`.
 If you install tensorrt TAR or ZIP file, the `include_directories` and `link_directories` of tensorrt should be added in `CMakeLists.txt`.

+`dpkg -L` can print out the contents of a DEB package.

 ```
 $ dpkg -L libnvinfer-dev
 /.